OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ### Computing Knowledge

 * **Turing Machines**
-  Fundamental for representing the computational process required to classify vehicles and compute frequency statistics.
+  * Fundamental for representing the computational process required to classify vehicles and compute frequency statistics.
 Students must understand the structure, behavior, and expressive power of Turing Machines to encode real-world operations in a formal model.

-* **Turing Machine Variants**
+* **Turing Machine Variants (Turing Machines)**
-  Knowledge of multi-tape or non-deterministic Turing Machines is essential when standard models are insufficient for performance or expressiveness.
+  * Knowledge of multi-tape or non-deterministic Turing Machines is essential when standard models are insufficient for performance or expressiveness.
 Variants allow for more efficient data manipulation and system simulation under complex constraints.

 * **Church-Turing Thesis**
-  Provides the theoretical basis for the task, reinforcing the equivalence between algorithmic reasoning and Turing-computable functions.
+  * Provides the theoretical basis for the task, reinforcing the equivalence between algorithmic reasoning and Turing-computable functions.
 Students are expected to ground their solutions in this foundational concept.

 * **Requirements Engineering**
-  Enables the identification, analysis, and formalization of user needs (e.g., DERBA’s demand for nighttime traffic classification) into computational requirements that guide system design.
+  * Enables the identification, analysis, and formalization of user needs (e.g., DERBA’s demand for nighttime traffic classification) into computational requirements that guide system design.

 * **Modeling and Simulation**
-  Involves abstracting system behaviors into formal representations and validating them through tools such as **JFLAP**.
+  * Involves abstracting system behaviors into formal representations and validating them through tools such as **JFLAP**.
 This knowledge area supports iterative refinement and verification of the proposed solution.

 ### Professional Knowledge (FPK)

 * **Analytical and Critical Thinking**
-  Required to deconstruct the problem context (e.g., traffic monitoring and classification) into actionable components, and to formulate logical models that meet stakeholder expectations.
+  * Required to deconstruct the problem context (e.g., traffic monitoring and classification) into actionable components, and to formulate logical models that meet stakeholder expectations.

 * **Problem Solving and Troubleshooting**
-  Essential for addressing implementation issues, such as handling non-standard input formats, optimizing tape usage, or debugging Turing Machine simulations.
+  * Essential for addressing implementation issues, such as handling non-standard input formats, optimizing tape usage, or debugging Turing Machine simulations.

 * **Written Communication**
-  Needed to produce a well-structured and technically sound report that documents the design rationale, implementation decisions, and validation strategies.
+  * Needed to produce a well-structured and technically sound report that documents the design rationale, implementation decisions, and validation strategies.
 This ensures that results are effectively communicated to technical and non-technical audiences, such as DERBA.